-The time allotted for preparation of FPP (3 months) was not commented on by the EFPIA representatives on this occasion.
+Due to time constraints for this Call 6 the IMI JU had worked on streamlining the process for preparation of FPP.
+The time allotted for preparation of FPP (6 weeks only) was not commented on by the EFPIA representatives on this occasion, but should be monitored further at Stage 2.